getdish/dish/docs/nate.md

+- slow scrolling because of mapbox?
+- list item
+  - show restaurant cuisine tags in overview
+  - hide comments number and just put a comment bubble
+  - if michelin quote is availble, show that with michelin logo
 - fix hmr for useStore in react native

-goals for this week, get us to being able to onboard people (not 100% necessary, but in order of importance):

 - fix login/register flows
 - get reviewing fully working with votes/sentiment on tags
 - fix up points breakdown and dish/tag breakdown
-- fix a lot of issues on mobile
-- test in prod and in various browsers and fix up
-- fix memory issues (see safari warning)
-- user profile page improvement
-  - show comments / votes separately
-  - show users current favorites on the map
-- start on blog post

-native:

-- fix press events
-- fix shadows
-- map showing pins / interaction
-- fix search layout
-- fix detail layout

-next week:

-- show a list of hot & new restaurants on homepage, simple and easy win, with link to breakdown to comment easily...
-- blog
 - location <=> url

+after alpha:

 - revisit ssr
+- show a list of hot & new restaurants on homepage, simple and easy win, with link to breakdown to comment easily...
+- mobile web needs some sort of slight redesign

 ---

 big impact changes

+- social - having chef profiles
+- showing the icons for top/vibe/bar/green on list items with one click vote
 - threading on comments is the only way you get discussion which leads to clarfiication, which is both what keeps people around and what allows us to get much richer info
 - make map more alive
   - colors by category (cuisine?)
-  - hovering a single restaurant should drop a pin on the map where it is
   - hovering a group can make those bubbles get preference and enlarge
   - hover restaurant show it on map (but without moving it, maybe marker zoom)
   - liking a restuarant could drop a heart